Oxford Industries (NYSE:OXM) Issues FY 2022 Earnings Guidance

 Oxford Industries (NYSE:OXM – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
 The company provided EPS guidance of $8.750-$9.150 for the period, compared to the Thomson Reuters consensus EPS estimate of $7.910.
 The company issued revenue guidance of $1.25 billion-$1.29 billion, compared to the consensus revenue estimate of $1.17 billion.Oxford Industries also updated its Q1 2022 guidance to $2.650-$2.900 EPS.

-Several research firms have commented on OXM.
-StockNews.com downgraded shares of Oxford Industries from a strong-buy rating to a buy rating in a report on Monday, February 14th.
-Zacks Investment Research raised shares of Oxford Industries from a hold rating to a buy rating and set a $113.00 price objective on the stock in a report on Saturday, December 11th.
-Citigroup downgraded shares of Oxford Industries from a neutral rating to a sell rating and dropped their price objective for the company from $118.00 to $84.00 in a report on Friday, January 28th.
-Finally, B. Riley reaffirmed a buy rating on shares of Oxford Industries in a report on Thursday, December 9th.
-One analyst has rated the stock with a sell rating, two have assigned a hold rating and four have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, Oxford Industries presently has an average rating of Hold and an average target price of $113.17.
+Several equities analysts have recently commented on the company.
+Citigroup upped their target price on Oxford Industries from $84.00 to $86.00 and gave the company a sell rating in a report on Thursday, March 24th.
+B. Riley reiterated a buy rating on shares of Oxford Industries in a research report on Thursday, December 9th.
+Zacks Investment Research upgraded Oxford Industries from a hold rating to a buy rating and set a $113.00 price objective for the company in a research report on Saturday, December 11th.
+Finally, StockNews.com downgraded Oxford Industries from a strong-buy rating to a buy rating in a research report on Monday, February 14th.
+One investment analyst has rated the stock with a sell rating, two have given a hold rating and four have given a buy rating to the company’s stock.
+According to data from MarketBeat.com, Oxford Industries presently has an average rating of Hold and a consensus target price of $113.50.

 - Get a free copy of the StockNews.com research report on Oxford Industries (OXM)